targoo/serverless-typescript-boilerplate/README.md

 # ⚡️ Serverless Typescript Boilerplate ⚡️

-Minimalistic project template to jump start a Serverless application in TypeScript.
+Minimalist but yet supercharged project template to jump start a Serverless application in TypeScript.

 ## Motivation

 Serverless is awesome : no more server to setup, ultra scalable and very cheap.
-But I found not very easy to find the perfect setup to get started with.
-Using serverless brings a lot of not well documented pitfalls that drain a considerable amount of time and energy.
-I made this boilerplate after gathering the solutions to all of these.
+But getting started can be intimidating.
+The boilerplate will save you a considerable amount of time and energy.

 ## Keys features

-The current Serverless Starter Kit adds a light layer on top of the Serverless framework with modern JavaScript Tools:
+The current Serverless Starter Kit adds a light layer on top of the Serverless framework with modern JavaScript tools:

 - **Babel / Webpack** Support so you can use the Modern ESNext features.
 - **TypeScript** Support.